-Customer interaction and feedback might be a big part of owning a business but it is also important to ge a cool business name for your company, you can also check a Private-label on build-your-own-brand.com, but it’s also a key player in local SEO.
-Online reviews have and always will be one of the driving factors for website traffic (especially for e-commerce sites), which is why you should never overlook the power of a good Yelp or Google+ review.
-BrightLocal’s Local Consumer Review Survey 2016 found 84 percent of consumers trust reviews as much as a personal recommendation and 90 percent of consumers base their opinions on less than 10 reviews.
+Online reviews have and always will be one of the driving factors for website traffic (especially for e-commerce sites), which is why you should never overlook the power of a good Yelp or Google My Business review.
+BrightLocal’s Local Consumer Review Survey 2020 found 87 percent of consumers read online reviews for a local business.
 These don’t have to be full-fledged reviews either.
 Consumers tend to base their decision on a star rating first.

 In SEO, one thing typically leads to another, so think of reviews as one of the starting points to boosting conversion rates and ultimately increasing sales.
 It’s all about decision-making and gaining trust, which is why online reviews can boost your SEO.

 Key SEO Benefits to Online Reviews

 Increase Click-Through Rate

 Reviews work because they provide reassurance to future customers.
 Think about how many times you’ve read a review for a particular product or service and how a review influenced your decision to purchase from that company.
 Reviews can influence a person’s decision to click through to your site or navigate to a product page or simply move on to another competitor.
 This is why you should look beyond getting reviews on Google My Business and make sure you’re also getting feedback on other sites like Yelp and Facebook.
 For niche industries such as plumbing and HVAC, we recommend getting reviews on websites like Angie’s List as well.